malaskowski/aet-docker/example-aet-swarm/README.md

 ---

+### Updating example instance
+1. Update `aet-swarm.yml` and/or configuration files in the `AET_ROOT`.
+2a.
+If you updated any of configs, you need to do one of following actions in order to apply changes on running swarm:
+ - Redeploy whole stack by `docker stack rm aet` and bring it back after 1-2 minutes again with `docker stack deploy -c aet-swarm.yml aet`.
+ - Update `aet-swarm.yml` `configs` section at the top of a file and in the `karaf` service definition. e.g. to update `WorkersListenersService.cfg` modify `worker_cfg_${XYZ}` to `worker_cfg_${XYZ}-v2` in both places.
+   Run `docker stack deploy -c aet-swarm.yml aet` to apply config.
+ - Alternatively you may do [config rotation](https://docs.docker.com/engine/swarm/configs/#example-rotate-a-config). e.g. to update `WorkersListenersService.cfg` run:
+   - register new config: `docker config create worker_cfg-v2 configs/com.cognifide.aet.worker.listeners.WorkersListenersService.cfg`
+   - update karaf service to use new config instead old one:
+   `docker service update --config-rm aet_worker_cfg_${XYZ} --config-add source=worker_cfg-v2,target=/configs/com.cognifide.aet.worker.listeners.WorkersListenersService.cfg aet_karaf`
+   where `${XYZ}` is current version of configuration
+   - cleanup old config `docker config rm aet_worker_cfg_${XYZ}` 2b.
+If you didn't update any configs simply run `docker stack deploy -c aet-swarm.yml aet`.

+---

 ## Troubleshooting
 ### Example visualiser
 If you want to see what's deployed on your instance, you may use `dockersamples/visualizer` by running: